-Kilimanjaro climbing through Machame route is popularly known as the “Whiskey” route, begins at Machame Gate, takes 6 days,located in the southern base of mountain, within its green, abundant rainforest.
-We climb to the Shira Plateau, then traverse the mountain beneath Kilimanjaro’s Southern Icefield, before summiting from Barafu Hut.
+Kilimanjaro climbing through Machame route is popularly known as the “Whiskey” route, begins at Machame Gate, takes five nights 6 days, located in the southern base of the mountain, within its green, abundant rainforest.
+We climb via Shira Plateau, The route begins from the south, then heads east, traversing underneath Kilimanjaro’s southern ice field before summiting from Barafu Hut.
 Machame is a good choice for people who want to enjoy a scenic hike on a challenging route in the shortest amount of time.

 Climbing Program Details in Days

 Day 2: Arusha to Machame Camp (3000m 6-7 hours walking)

 The climb starts from Machame gate (1800m) after registration Once at the gate, you will be given a packed lunch, your climb will begin with ascending into the rainforest.
 During the day – The path follows a ridge through dense montane forest.
 This is the richest forested area on the mountain, and also the zone from where 98% of the water on Kilimanjaro originates.
 On sunny days, and especially in the dry season is very lush and beautiful; it can also be a very muddy experience, particularly if it has rained recently.

 About halfway up – we will have a break and you can enjoy your packed lunch.
 We will reach Machame Camp in the late afternoon.
 After your arrival and registration at Machame Camp, you will be taken to your tent which has already been set up by the porters who ran ahead, where you will be greeted with hot washing water.
 Once you have freshened up and settled in, a hot dinner will be served in the mess-tent.
 We may get our first closer look at the glaciated dome of Kibo if the evening clouds permit.

 Day 3: Climb Machame to Shira Camp (4-5 hours walking Alt – 3850)